lauracarpaciu/LuminaireAdministration/README.md

 visual representation of the product range;

-products and categories: add, edit, delete;
+products and categories: find, add, edit,update, delete;

 selecting a product: add, delete, change a quantity;

 placing an order;

 viewing information about placed orders;

+generate the invoice.

     Secured access to the application